zoho/apptics/README.md

      * `--use-swift`              Void - Generate class for swift
      * `--help`                      Show help banner of specified command

-     The script `postinstall` will add **AppticsExtension file(s) to your project, the class will have the events meta data.
+     The script `postinstaller` will add **AppticsExtension file(s) to your project, the class will have the events meta data.

 * Run `pod install` and make sure you are connected to the Zoho-corp lan or wifi to access the Git repo.

-* Create new or select an existing application from quickstart page of your project to download  the `apptics-config.plist`, Once the download is complete, move the `apptics-config.plist` file to the root of your Xcode project and add it to the necessary targets.
+* Create a new application or select an existing application from the quickstart page to download  the `apptics-config.plist`.
+Move the `apptics-config.plist` to the root of your Xcode project and add it to the necessary targets.

-* In your `Appdelegate` class make sure you call initialize method in app launch.
+* In your `Appdelegate` class make sure you call the initialize method in app launch.

         Apptics.initialize(withVerbose: true)